-Work at level 1-8 differs from level 1-7 in terms of knowledge and writing expertise and the degree of research required.
-At level 1-8, the work requires a high degree of expertise in writing and editing and complete command of sources and research methods in order to develop authoritative information on the programs, policies, functions, and research of the agency; the relationships among agency programs; and related issues and practices in the private sector.
+At level 1-8, the work requires a high degree of expertise in writing and editing.
+It requires complete command of sources and research methods to develop authoritative information on the programs, policies, functions, and research of the agency; the relationships among agency programs; and related issues and practices in the private sector.
 It also requires knowledge of regulations and policies affecting Government publications; of publishing concepts, practices, and standards; and of recent advances in publishing technology sufficient to enable the writer or editor to serve as a technical authority in those areas.